sindiv/ethyr-gainmeter-plugin/README.md

 A simple gain control plugin with a real-time peak meter, built using modern C++ and JUCE.

+**Work in Progress:** This project is actively being developed as part of my audio developer portfolio.
+Core architecture is complete — feature development and polish are ongoing.

 ## 🧠 Project Goals

 - Real-time gain adjustment (linear or dB scale)